-The postholder will be well prepared to teach advanced undergraduate and postgraduate courses on PH214/416: Philosophy, Morals and Politics.
-They may also be asked to contribute to other teaching activities in the Philosophy Department related to the courses PP406: Philosophy for Public Policy and PH222/415: Philosophy and Public Policy.
-They should have a developing, high-quality research record in analytic philosophy, excellent communication and presentation skills, including in small-group and online settings, and be able to provide effective mentoring and support to students, as necessary.
+The postholder is expected to deliver excellent teaching at both undergraduate and master's level, with teaching on more advanced courses being research-led.
+They will take responsibility for and be able to contribute substantially to courses on topics in Philosophy of Science, Introductory and Intermediate Logic, and Set Theory & Further Logic.
+Being able to contribute to a course in Evidence and Policy is desirable.
+The post also permits substantial time for research, and the post-holder will be expected to contribute to the research culture and intellectual life of the department in their areas of specialization.
+Successful candidates will have a developing, high-quality research record, excellent communication and presentation skills, including in small-group and online settings, and be able to provide effective mentoring and support to students.
 They should have the ability to work in partnership with fellow teachers.